 - Creating a new exporter for a custom backend that doesn’t yet support the OpenTelemetry protocol (OTLP)

 - Creating a custom propagator for a nonstandard context propagation format

-Although most users will not need to extend OpenTelemetry, the project is designed to make it possible at nearly every level.
+Although most users might not need to extend OpenTelemetry, the project is designed to make it possible at nearly every level.

-OpenTelemetry is the result of a merger between two prior projects, OpenTracing and OpenCensus.
+OpenTelemetry is a Cloud Native Computing Foundation (CNCF) project that is the result of a merger between two prior projects, OpenTracing and OpenCensus.
 Both of these projects were created to solve the same problem: the lack of a standard for how to instrument code and send telemetry data to an Observability backend.
-However, neither project was fully able to solve the problem on its own, and so the two projects merged to form OpenTelemetry so that they could combine their strengths and truly offer a single standard.
+As neither project was fully able to solve the problem independently, they merged to form OpenTelemetry and combine their strengths while offering a single solution.

-If you are currently using OpenTracing or OpenCensus, you can learn how to migrate to OpenTelemetry here.
+If you are currently using OpenTracing or OpenCensus, you can learn how to migrate to OpenTelemetry in the Migration guide.